Legislation policy and guidelines

 Where an unexpected death of an animal occurs, the researcher must be able to demonstrate that an attempt was made to determine the cause of death.
 Unless the cause of death is obvious on preliminary observation (such as trauma) then a veterinarian experienced in the species should carry out such post mortems.
 For the purposes of Macquarie University's AEC preliminary observation includes gross inspection of body cavities conducted by the researcher or another experienced Macquarie University staff member.

-Please contact the Animal Welfare Officer for advice regarding post mortem requirements and assistance with organising the appropriate veterinary or pathology services.
+Please contact the relevant Facility Manager or the Animal Welfare Officer (firstname.lastname@example.org) for advice regarding post mortem requirements and assistance with organising the appropriate veterinary or pathology services.

 Requests for extension of protocols

-If you wish to extend a project beyond 36 months, there is some leeway to approve an extension of 6 months (maximum): Extensions of this kind can only be granted if there has been unavoidable and unforeseeable interruption to the progress of the research (i.e. the time extension is essentially a replacement of lost time).
-Each request for an extension will be judged on its own merits.
+Extensions of this kind can only be granted if there has been unavoidable and unforeseeable interruption to the progress of the research (i.e. the time extension is essentially a replacement of lost time).
+Each request for an extension will be judged on its own merit.

-The extension request (submitted on the form Request for Amendment to existing Animal Research Authority (Other than for Change of Personnel) must be received in time for review by the AEC before expiry of the final approval period, or a new application must be submitted.
+The extension request must be submitted on the Ethics, Biosafety and other Applications System and must be received in time for review by the AEC before expiry of the final approval period, or a new application must be submitted.

 Monitoring and inspection of animals and animal facilities

 The Animal Ethics Committee or an officer designated by that Committee may inspect any animal facility at any time by prior arrangement with the Principal Investigator.
-At all times inspection may be made by the University's Animal Welfare Officer for whom no prior arrangement is necessary.
+At all times, inspections may be made by the University's Animal Welfare Officer for whom no prior arrangement is necessary.

-The AEC conducts a site inspection of animal facilities on campus twice annually: prior to the March and September meetings.
-Researchers and facility managers will be contacted in advance regarding the timing of inspections.
+The AEC conducts a site inspection of animal facilities on campus twice annually.
+Researchers and facility managers may be contacted in advance regarding the timing of inspections.
 It is recommended that researchers make themselves available to the Committee during the inspections so that they may discuss their work with the Committee.

 The approval number for a protocol must be displayed prominently on each cage/aviary/area in which animals are held and on the appropriate notice board within the facility containing these animals.
-A valid (signed and current) ARA must be displayed where appropriate.
+A valid (signed and current) Animal Research Authority (ARA) must be displayed where appropriate.

 Check the following important sites for essential information on legislation, guidelines and policies: